in ,

 Jardim Publico photo via Depositphotos

 This pleasant public space is a favorite relaxing spot for many locals in Evora.
-Once served as grounds for Palacio Manuel, today the only section that is useful is the Women’s Wing.
+Once served as grounds for Palacio Manuel, today, the only helpful section is the Women’s Wing.

 Visit Loios Church and Cadaval Palace